wp-plugins/who-hit-the-page-hit-counter/readme.txt

 == Arbitrary section ==

 The hit counter does not have a visible display on your website, but instead counts the visitors and register the user information on your wordpress database.
-You will be able to see the stats on your wordpress admin, just click on the `WP Hit Counter` link on the side menu of your wordpress admin page.
+You will be able to see the stats on your wordpress admin, just click on the `Who Hit The Page` link on the side menu of your wordpress admin page.

 * Place the following shortcode snippet in any page or post you wish visitors counted on. <code>[whohit]-Page name or identifier-[/whohit]</code>
 - please remember to replace the `<code>-Page name or identifier-</code>` with the name of the page you placed the shortcode on,